ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

  If `ORDER BY` expression has a prefix that coincides with the table sorting key, you can optimize the query by using the [optimize_read_in_order](../../../operations/settings/settings.md#optimize_read_in_order) setting.

- When the `optimize_read_in_order` setting is enabled, the Clickhouse server uses the table index and reads the data in order of the `ORDER BY` key.
+ When the `optimize_read_in_order` setting is enabled, the ClickHouse server uses the table index and reads the data in order of the `ORDER BY` key.
 This allows to avoid reading all data in case of specified [LIMIT](../../../sql-reference/statements/select/limit.md).
 So queries on big data with small limit are processed faster.

 Optimization works with both `ASC` and `DESC` and does not work together with [GROUP BY](../../../sql-reference/statements/select/group-by.md) clause and [FINAL](../../../sql-reference/statements/select/from.md#select-from-final) modifier.

-When the `optimize_read_in_order` setting is disabled, the Clickhouse server does not use the table index while processing `SELECT` queries.
+When the `optimize_read_in_order` setting is disabled, the ClickHouse server does not use the table index while processing `SELECT` queries.

 Consider disabling `optimize_read_in_order` manually, when running queries that have `ORDER BY` clause, large `LIMIT` and [WHERE](../../../sql-reference/statements/select/where.md) condition that requires to read huge amount of records before queried data is found.